wisamreid/GrFNNMotor/README.md

 ### Fixed Point Analysis and Amplitude Vector Plane Plots
 #### [Folder] analysis/

-      script in this folder utilize functions in lib/
+      scripts in this folder utilize functions in lib/

 ##### autonomousOscAnalysis.m